dlab-berkeley/sql-for-r-users/README.md

 sudo apt install postgresql postgresql-contrib
 ```

+- I used Aaron's Git repository on [binder-postgres](https://github.com/aculich/binder-postgres) to make the second part self-contained.

-If you use different operation systems (e.g., Windows and Mac), then take a look at [this official platform-specific guideline for installation](https://www.postgresql.org/docs/9.3/installation.html) documented by postgresql.org.
+- If you use different operation systems (e.g., Windows and Mac), then take a look at [this official platform-specific guideline for installation](https://www.postgresql.org/docs/9.3/installation.html) documented by postgresql.org.

 * Special thanks to Jacob Coblnetz (@Jacob_Coblnetz) for sharing his slides on the SQL workshop used at MIT and Aaron Culich at D-Lab at UC Berkeley for providing constructive feedback.